virtualidentityag/quality-gate/README.md

 - `biotope-quality-gate --skip-style` - will only lint `js`, `ts` files

 ### Fix (`--fix`)
-This option will try to fix any errors that it finds automatically.
-If there are errors it finds but cannot fix them, it will report them as usual.
+This option will try to fix any errors that it finds automatically before reporting.
+If there are any unfixable errors, it will report them as usual.
 Typically, this option should not be used on any automated tests.
 To use this option you can add `--fix` or through the shorthanded notation `-f`.

 Example:
 - `biotope-quality-gate --fix`

+### Ignore Warnings (`--ignore-warnings`)
+By default, all warnings are treated as errors and will make the process fail.
+By using this option you can disable this behaviour and allow warnings to pass.
+If there are warnings when using this option, they will be reported as usual.
+To use this option you can add `--ignore-warnings` or through the shorthanded notation `-w`.

+Example:
+- `biotope-quality-gate --ignore-warnings`

 ### Help (`--help`)
 This option will print all the above options to the console.